Cloud-Schematics/ansible-app-deploy-iks/README.md

 ### Prerequisite

-1. A cluster which has the a public IP available and exposed to access the application.
+1. IBM Cloud Kubernetes cluster

     The following cluster template was used to create the example. https://github.com/terraform-ibm-modules/terraform-ibm-cluster/tree/master/modules/classic-kubernetes-single-zone